-This funding will enable us to create a new kitchen to provide catering courses which will help supplying freshly cooked, hot food for our weekly food bank.
+This funding has enabled us to create a new professsional quality kitchen which will provide catering courses for students attending our Strike Out programme.

-The Weston Anniversary Fund was launched earlier this year to provide funding to charities to improve their existing facilities or provide new ones as part of the Foundation’s 60thyear.
+The Weston Anniversary Fund was launched in 2018 to provide funding to charities to improve their existing facilities or provide new ones as part of the Foundation’s 60thyear.
 The Trustees took the decision to more than double the fund after receiving over 2,300 applications, with over 60% from charities that have never applied to them before.

 Martin Buchanan, Chief Executive of E2 says:

-"We are really grateful to The Garfield Weston Foundation, who recognise the invaluable work we do in Beaumont Leys and beyond, and are supporting us with funding to create a new kitchen at our E2 Training Centre at Home Farm which will benefit young people and adults.
+"We are really grateful to The Garfield Weston Foundation, who recognised the invaluable work we do in Beaumont Leys and beyond, and have supported us with funding to create a new kitchen at our E2 Training Centre at Home Farm which will benefit young people and adults.
 Our food bank numbers are increasing weekly and the creation of a new kitchen will allow young people and adults to gain new skills as well as directly helping people that access our food bank who are in crisis by providing freshly prepared cooked food.

 In just one week we experienced a 25% increase in people accessing our food bank which we were barely able to cope with.
 This new funding means we can cook food onsite in bulk amounts and ensure the supplies and donations we get go even further.